NikhilKattaguri/nikhilkattaguri/Readme.md

-<p align="center"> <a> Hi!
+<p align="left"> Hi!
 I’m Nikhil Kattaguri, an aspiring data professional.
-These projects reflect my commitment to learning and showcasing my ability to analyze complex datasets, create dynamic visualizations, and write optimized SQL queries to deliver insights that drive decision-making. </a>
+These projects reflect my commitment to learning and showcasing my ability to analyze complex datasets, create dynamic visualizations, and write optimized SQL queries to deliver insights that drive decision-making.

 I am always eager to learn and apply new technologies.
-Beyond technical skills, I believe in the power of storytelling through data, ensuring insights are not just discovered but communicated effectively.
+Beyond technical skills, I believe in the power of storytelling through data, ensuring insights are not just discovered but communicated effectively.</p>